Select Page

 3. While the loaf is rising, preheat the oven to 475° F. Place the dutch oven with the lid on inside the oven for at least 30 minutes.

-4. When the loaf is ready to bake, place a sheet of parchment paper over the top of the colander.
+4. When the loaf is ready to bake, place a sheet of parchment paper over the top of the banneton basket or colander.
 Invert the loaf and place it seam side down onto the sheet of parchment paper.
 Remove dutch oven and carefully lower the parchment and loaf into the pot.
 Put the lid back on and bake the loaf for 30 minutes.
 Remove the lid and bake for an additional 15 minutes until the bread it golden brown and crisp.

 5. Lift the loaf of bread out and place on a wire rack to cool.
 Slice and serve.
 Leftovers can be stored in an airtight container.